 Our present goal is to understand the land, the climate, the topography and the accessibility of the different areas and their possible suitability for housing, vegetables wood trees, water storage, etc. We also want to determine the usefulness of each plant and fauna on our land.

-To finance this endeavor, some forms of economic activities are necessary to acquire the means required to operate, run and maintain the 20 acres of land in Sri Lanka and the 150 acres of land in France.
+To finance this endeavor, some forms of economic activities are necessary to acquire the means required to operate, run and maintain the 40 acres of land in Sri Lanka, the 150 acres of land in France, the 18 acres of land in Panama and the 15 acres in Tunisia.

-In short, agroforestry is a dynamic and ecologically based natural resource management system in which trees or shrubs are grown around or among crops or pastureland.
-It consists of the deliberate introduction or retention of trees on farms to increase, diversify, and sustain production for increased social, economic and overall environment benefits to humans and the surrounding fauna and flora.
+In short; agroforestry is a dynamic and ecologically based natural resource management system in which trees or shrubs are grown around or among crops or pastureland.
+It consist of the deliberate introduction or retention of trees on farms to increase, diversify, and sustain production for increased social, economic and overall environment benefits to humans and the surrounding fauna and flora.

 Trees contribute to productivity on farmland through natural fertilization, soil conservation through erosion control and biomass development.